lkfink/lkfink.github.io/pages/pubs.md

 ### <a name="dissertation"></a>doctoral dissertation

-Coming in a few years. . .
+Check back in a few years. . .